 Check if you’ve left the auto-update feature enabled in the play store.
 If so, disable it and then try again.

 No, unfortunately not.
-You’ll have to install the app from an APK source if you want to use an older version of Snapchat.
+You’ll have to install the app from an APK source to use an older version of Snapchat.

 iPhone users can only install an older version after jailbreaking their phone first.
 This is not illegal, but Apple does not recommend it as it can harm your phone.